saib-poorna/Recipes_and_Reviews_Data_Model_Building/README.md

 The RMSE of our training dataset was 0.640, which indicates the average magnitude of the errors between the predicted average ratings and actual average ratings.
 The r^2 score on our training datasets were 0.0015.
 Given that this value is pretty low, our model is not performing too well.
 Next, we created preditions for our test dataset and got an RMSE value of 0.642.
 Our r^2 score was 0.0012.

-In conlcusion, the r^2 score of 0.0015 for our training data and the r^2 score of 0.0012 for our test data are quite similar.
+In conclusion, the r^2 score of 0.0015 for our training data and the r^2 score of 0.0012 for our test data are quite similar.
 Hence our model is performing approximately the same on the train and test data.
 As we can see from the low r^2 value, our model is not doing a good job of predicting the response variable.
 This means that the independent and dependent variables are not highly correlated in our model.

 ## Final Model
 In order to improve the quality of our model beyond what it is now, it seems that we must go beyond linear regression and model potential nonlinear relationships between features of our data and our response variable, `avg_rating`.